mercedes-benz/DnA/docs/Install.md

 ```
 Once when cloning is finishied, you will have a copy of the entire repository locally .Go to the deployment folder by executing the the below command  (replace <`<Cloned Folder>`> with actual location path of your computer)
 ```
-cd <<Clonned Folder>>/deployment/
+cd <<Clonned Folder Path>>/deployment/
 ```
 #### **Build & push images**

 Execute the below command to create images of DnA-frontend,Dna-Backend, Bitnami-postgress ,Dashboard , malware , Vault, clamav, Naas-backend , ZooKeeper , Broker and Minio .
 ```
-cd <<Clonned Folder>>/deployment/
-docker-compose -f docker-compose-local-basic.yml build
+cd <<Clonned Folder Path>>/deployment/ docker-compose -f docker-compose-local-basic.yml build
 ```
 Execute the below command to create storage-service images ( Storage-mfe and storage-be)
 ```
-cd <<Clonned Folder>>/deployment/dockerfiles/storageService
-docker-compose -f docker-compose-storage.yml build
+cd <<Clonned Folder Path>>/deployment/dockerfiles/storageService docker-compose -f docker-compose-storage.yml build
 ```
 Refer the below commands for pushing the images to your reposirtory .
-Replace the contents that are enclosed with <<...>> to the respective values
+Replace the contents that are enclosed in <<...>> to the respective values
 ```
 docker tag <<image_name_that_you_build_with_docker_compose>> <<your_repository_name>/<image_name_of_your_wish>>
 docker push <<your_repository_name>/<image_name_of_your_wish>>
 ```
 #### **Namespaces**

-Refer the below content to understand which sub-charts belong to which namespace
+Refer the below content to understand sub-charts divsion as per the namespaces

-  * dna namespace contains "DnA-Backend, DnA-Frontend, Postgres"
+  * dna namespace contains "DnA-Backend, DnA-Frontend, Postgres "
-  * clamav namespace contains "clamav service and malware-backend"
+  * clamav namespace contains "Clamav service and Malware-backend"
   * naas namespace contains "Naas-backend"
-  * dashboard namespace contains "dashboard-backend"
+  * dashboard namespace contains "Dashboard-backend"
-  * vault namespace contains "vault service"
+  * vault namespace contains "Vault service"
-  * storage namespace contains "storage-service"
+  * storage namespace contains "Storage-service"

-Refer the above list and create namespaces according to the services you would like to deploy using helm.
+Create namespaces according to the services you would like to deploy using helm.
 ```
 Kubectl create ns dna
 kubectl create ns clamav